 Who can apply for a street collections permit?

 Any association, society, or committee may apply for a permit to conduct a street collection.
-The Minister for Commerce does not issue permits to individuals.
+The Minister for Consumer Protection does not issue permits to individuals.

 What days can we collect?